 'Thor: Love and Thunder' Post-Credits Scenes and Loki in Valhalla, Explained

-A mid-credits moment brings a new hero into the Marvel Cinematic Universe, and a post-credits encounter reunites us with a lost Asgardian friend.
+A mid-credits moment brings a new hero into the Marvel Cinematic Universe, while a post-credits encounter reunites us with a lost Asgardian friend.

 More in www.cnet.com